gorhill/uBO-Extra/README.md

 # uBO-Extra

+**Important:** As of October 20, 2020, uBO-Extra is discontinued and is no longer present in the Chrome Web store.
+Instart Logic's anti-user agent technology appears to have gone away and consequently the extension has become useless, as its main purpose was to foil Instart Logic's 3rd parties obfuscation technology.

+---

 A companion extension to [uBlock Origin](https://github.com/gorhill/uBlock): to gain ability to foil early anti-user mechanisms working around content blockers or even a browser privacy settings.

 The extension is useful only for Chromium-based browsers.
 There is no need for such an extension so far on Firefox, and thus there is no version for Firefox.